-ITEM DESCRIPTION Set The Depth Enter a specific depth (in feet) in the left panel, and click on this button to send it to the Bloodhound.

-NOTE: Avoid up-hole

-that large up-hole char nges may force the need

-on the Bloodhound and a

-New Database in the G Gas Chart software, as

-depth is the primary k ey for LAS files.

-Debounce Timer In Seconds When using a geologra aph to track depth, it is

-often important to ada apt to changes in drill rates.

-Entering a time in seco onds here will set the

-Bloodhound to not be come eligible for a foot tick

-until the number of se conds entered has elapsed.

-EXAMPLE: If set to ter the default), then when a

-close of the contacts o on the geolograph switch is

-detected, the bloodho und will not look for a

-subsequent closure un elapsed. itil after ten seconds have

-ower down at this interval.

-ercent of total gas read by

-the Bloohound and dis splay/send it to all

-subscribing application ns.
-In short, this represents

-the percent of gas that t the Bloodhound is

-allowed to display.

-EXAMPLE, if the Blood hound is reading 1000

-that only 800 units show

-then one would set this to

-80 and submit it to the Bloodhound by pressing

-the button.

-NOTE: In this example e the maximum the

-Bloodhound will ever

-because one has effec tively moved the top-end

-of the scale in to 80% of of the maximum.

-olume (rather the length) of

-• econds so that whenever a

-alarm will sound with it.

-odhound's audible alarm
+ITEM DESCRIPTION Set The Depth Enter a specific depth (in feet) in the left panel and click on this button to send it to the Bloodhound.
+NOTE: Avoid up-hole depth changes or be aware that large up-hole changes may force the need for a new Job Number on the Bloodhound and a New Database in the Gas Chart software, as depth is the primary key for LAS files.
+Debounce Timer In Seconds When using a Geolograph to track depth, it is often important to adapt to changes in drill rates.
+Entering a time in seconds here will set the Bloodhound to not become eligible for a foot tick until the number of seconds entered has elapsed.
+EXAMPLE: If set to ten (the default), then when a close of the contacts on the Geolograph switch is detected, the bloodhound will not look for a subsequent closure until after ten seconds have elapsed.
+Power Down Timer In Minutes The Bloodhound will power down at this interval.
+Gas Units Attenuation Percent This will modify the percent of total gas read by the Bloodhound and display/send it to all subscribing applications.
+In short, this represents the percent of gas that the Bloodhound can display.
+EXAMPLE, if the Bloodhound is reading 1000 units, and it is desired that only 800 units show (for various reasons), then one would set this to 80 and submit it to the Bloodhound by pressing the button.
+NOTE: In this example the maximum the Bloodhound will ever display is 8000 units, because one has effectively moved the top-end of the scale in to 80% of the maximum.
+Depth Tick Chirp Level This will change the volume (rather the length) of the depth-tick in milliseconds so that whenever a foot is ticked off, this alarm will sound with it.

-for the number of min utes indicated here.

-NOTE: Sending 550 wi ith this command will

-effectively mute the B
+Mute Timer In Minutes This will mute the Bloodhound's audible alarm for the number of minutes indicated here.
+NOTE: Sending 550 with this command will effectively mute the Bloodhound's alarm completely.
 NOTE: This has no impact on alarms in the Gas Chart software, which will continue as configured.
 High Gas Units Alarm Level This sets the threshold in units over which an alarm will sound alerting users nearby of a High Gas event.
 EXAMPLE: Setting this to 5000 will cause the Bloodhound to alarm audibly and show an error condition with lights that High Gas has been breached.
 NOTE: Setting this to zero will effectively disable this particular alarm.
 Set Job Number This will set the job number on the Bloodhound to the value entered here.
-NOTE: Best practice is to increment the job number by on whenever setting this rather than trying to mimick a site-number or similar.
+NOTE: Best practice is to increment the job number by on whenever setting this rather than trying to mimic a site-number or similar.
 This number is arbitrary to the Bloodhound and its software and does not get propagated outside of those tools.
-Get Data From Bloodhound This will refresh all current data and populate it in the boxes on the left hand side of this section.
+Get Data From Bloodhound This will refresh all current data and populate it in the boxes on the left-hand side of this section.
 NOTE: If one wants a reference point when adjusting these, it is advised to hit this button first to see where things are set before making changes.